asmitaece88/azure_ml/README.md

 automl

 ## generative ai use cases using azure open ai
-# code to  index a  file in azure open ai index present in azure cognitive search  service , in portal.azure.com
+# 1)code to  index a  file in azure open ai index present in azure cognitive search  service , in portal.azure.com
 https://github.com/asmitaece88/azure_ml/blob/main/generative_ai/indexing_file_using_azure_open_ai/indexing_py.py

 # readme with documentation of steps with screenshots :